philipperoubert/cryptick/README.md

 **Q: What does the button do?**

-A: Pressing the main button (`REST`) will wake up the device and refresh the prices, it make take a minute to do so.
+A: Pressing the main button (`REST`) will wake up the device and refresh the prices, it may take a minute to do so.

  **Q: I want to reset my device and set it up fresh again, how can I do this?**

  A: To factory reset the device:
 - Take the device out of its case (if you have a case)
 - Press the `SENS0P_VN` (3rd) button
 - While you are pressing the 3rd button, press and release the `REST` (1st) button
 - Keep pressing the 3rd button, after around 3 seconds, the screen should show the `Cryptick` welcome screen.
 You can now release the button.
 The device will turn off.
 - If you want to start the setup screen, simply press the 1st button, instructions should show up on the screen.

 **Q: What happens if internet goes down?**